rancher/docs/content/rancher/v2.x/en/installation/air-gap-single-node/config-rancher-for-private-reg/_index.md

 For more information on using a private registry with Rancher, you can refer to the [documentation about registries]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/registries/#using-a-private-registry).
 For more information on using a private registry with Rancher, you can refer to the [documentation about registries]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/registries/#using-a-private-registry).

+For more information on using a private registry with Rancher, you can refer to the [documentation about registries]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/registries/#using-a-private-registry).
+For more information on using a private registry with Rancher, you can refer to the [documentation about registries]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/registries/#using-a-private-registry).

 1. Log into Rancher and configure the default admin password.

 1. Go into the **Settings** view.